Article 11

 9) serious consequences are caused thereby;

-is punishable by three to fifteen years’ imprisonment.
+is punishable by two to ten years’ imprisonment

 (3) An act provided for in subsection (1) or (2) of this section, if committed by a legal person, is punishable by a pecuniary punishment.